hiCozyty/homelab/README.md

 Click Virtual Machines then Create and edit

-Remove the default virtio interface
+Remove the default virtio network interface

-Add a **bridge to LAN** network interface in which the source is br0-net
+Add a **direct attachment**  network type for both the USB-NIC and mobo NIC

-Add host device (to passthrough the USB NIC)
+This should create 2 macvtap network interfaces

--> `lsusb` to double check the name for the USB NIC
+No passthrough is required

 Download the pfSense CE from `https://www.pfsense.org/download/`